-This theory relates to the report and internal truths that should hold for any financial report.
-The financial reporting conceptual framework articulated by the FASB and IASB is leveraged to this end.
+This theory relates to the mechanics of a report and internal truths that should hold for any financial report.
+The financial reporting conceptual framework articulated by the FASB and IASB is leveraged by this theory to this end.

 1.3.
 Financial reporting conceptual framework